rogleete/backblaze64-unraid-dash-monitor/README.md

 <img width="374" height="148" alt="dash" src="https://github.com/user-attachments/assets/5dea4255-6951-4da2-a283-a51fe0dff743" />

 <br><br>
-This plugin does not gather any data itself; it polls the container's own /monitor/api/status endpoint, which nginx proxies on the same port as the container's Web UI, and shows a chosen subset of fields as a native Unraid dashboard tile.
+This plugin does not gather any data itself; it uses the container's own API.
+You need to open the Backblazew64 web GUI, click on the API tab and generate an API key.
+Then paste that key in the plugin settings on the Connnection tab.

 Requires a <a href="https://github.com/iamfoz/backblaze-64-personal-wine-container/tree/main">Backblaze64</a> container reachable from the Unraid server.
 Configure the address, port, and security settings.